OAuth 2.1 · OpenID Connect · WebAuthn

 Passwordless by design

-Every user authenticates via WebAuthn — hardware security keys, Touch ID, Face ID, or Windows Hello.
+Every user authenticates via WebAuthn: hardware security keys, Touch ID, Face ID, or Windows Hello.
 No passwords are accepted, stored, or ever transmitted.
-The attack surface simply doesn't exist.

 OAuth 2.1 with mandatory PKCE

 Issue authorization codes, access tokens, and refresh tokens to any OAuth-capable client.
-PKCE (S256 only) is enforced on every flow — no exceptions, no legacy bypass.
+PKCE (S256 only) is enforced on every flow.

 OpenID Connect